devopsdays/devopsdays-web/content/events/2019-buffalo/program/veronica-hanus.md

 Speakers = ["veronica-hanus"]
 +++

-How can someone who is just learning find the commenting style that is best for them as they learn, grow, ABSTRACT contribute?
+How can someone who is just learning find the commenting style that is best for them as they learn, grow, & contribute?
 I did a survey of programmers & will be sharing what we can do to address comment use in a way that encourages a growth mindset and empowers everyone.